Safety

 • The horror of accidents was clearly demonstrated.
 I was able to have a strong mindset about safety.

-Layout of Safety, Health, Environment fruitful Think and Act Center (SHE-TAC)
+Layout of Fruitful Think and Act Center

-Figure:Layout of Safety, Health, Environment fruitful Think and Act Center (SHE-TAC)
+Figure:Layout of Fruitful Think and Act Center

-Figure:Organizational chart of Toyota Boshoku Safety and Health Association
+Organizational chart of Toyota Boshoku Health and Safety Association

-Organizational chart of Toyota Boshoku Safety and Health Association
+Figure:Organizational chart of Toyota Boshoku Health and Safety Association

-Outsourced construction Patrol
+Outsourced construction patrol

 System for Construction Observer Qualification